excelsior-oss/excelsior-jet-maven-plugin/README.md

 `<packaging>excelsior-installer</packaging>`

-**Note:** if you use the same pom.xml for all three supported platforms (Windows, Linux, OS X), it is recommended to use another configuration:
+**Note:** if you use the same pom.xml for all three supported platforms (Windows, OS X, and Linux), it is recommended to use another configuration:

 `<packaging>native-bundle</packaging>`

-to create Excelsior Installer setup on Windows/Linux and Mac OS X application bundle and installer on Mac.
+to create Excelsior Installer setups on Windows and Linux and an application bundle and installer on OS X.

 Excelsior Installer setup, in turn, has the following configurations: